waynodiablo/Oystercard/student_directory.md

 2. We're using the each() method to iterate over an array of students.
 How can you modify the program to print a number before the name of each student, e.g. "1.
 Dr. Hannibal Lecter"?
 Hint: replace each() with each_with_index().
 3. Modify your program to only print the students whose name begins with a letter "A" (or any other).
 4. Modify your program to only print the students whose name is shorter than 12 characters.
-5. Rewrite the each() method that prints all students using "while" or "until" control flow methods (see Ruby 2).
+5. Rewrite the each() method that prints all students using "while" or "until" control flow methods (:pill: [Loops](https://github.com/makersacademy/course/blob/master/pills/loops.md)).
 6. Our code only works with the student name and cohort.
 Add more information: hobbies, country of birth, height, etc.
 7. Research how the method center() of the String class works.
 Use it in your code to make the output beautifully aligned.
 8. In the `input_students` method the cohort value is hard-coded.
 How can you ask for both the name and the cohort?
 What if one of the values is empty?
 Can you supply a default value?
 The input will be given to you as a string?
 How will you convert it to a symbol?
 What if the user makes a typo?